norbutlepcha25/CSF302/README.md

 Algorithm Design and Analysis

-# rhis is just an update
+# This is just an update